spehj/Arduino-MEGA-Modbus-VFD/README.md

 <img src="https://user-images.githubusercontent.com/62114221/156895975-abb6fa46-fa77-4470-961c-433a92c36fb7.jpg" width="50%">

-NOTE: This code is just a Modbus example and not a wheat blower project code.
+NOTE: This code is just a Modbus example and not a wheat drying blower project code.